Welcome to the Seattle Office of Arts & Culture (ARTS) online application system.

 The Creative Advantage is a partnership between Seattle Office of Arts & Culture and Seattle Public Schools to increase student access to arts learning.

-The Creative Advantage Community Arts Partner Roster is a list of artists, teaching artists, and community arts and culture organizations approved to work in Seattle Public Schools and receive compensation through The Creative Advantage.
-Arts partners from the roster provide integrated and/or cultural arts residencies for students, and/or professional development for teachers.
+The Creative Advantage Community Arts Partner Roster is a list of artists, teaching artists, and community arts and culture organizations approved to receive compensation through The Creative Advantage in Seattle Public Schools.
+Arts partners from the Roster provide integrated and/or cultural arts residencies for students and/or professional development for teachers.

 The Creative Advantage Community Arts Partner Roster is maintained by the Seattle Office of Arts & Culture as a resource for schools seeking partners to help them meet their arts education equity goals.

-The Roster opens for 2023 on January 10th, and will stay open year-round for new artists, teaching artists, community arts organizations, and cultural institutions to apply.
+The Roster opens for 2025 on November 1, 2024, and will stay open year-round for new teaching artists, community arts organizations, and cultural institutions to apply.
 Applications will be vetted and approved by Creative Advantage Advisors, through a panel process three times annually (March, June, October).
-Roster Advisory members are Seattle Public School teacher leaders and current Roster partners.
+Roster Advisors are Seattle Public School teacher leaders and current Roster partners.

 Eligibility